RohithKrishna27/Project_Earthworm_Farmer_Buyer_platform/README.md

 1. Install Android Studio from [here](https://developer.android.com/studio).
 2. Open Android Studio and set up an Android Virtual Device (AVD) using the AVD Manager.

-## usage
+## Usage

-- Clone/download the earthworm file from github repo https://github.com/flutter/flutter.git
+- Clone/download the earthworm file from github repo https://github.com/RohithKrishna27/Project_Earthworm_Farmer_Buyer_platform.git
 - Priorly open Android Virtual Device (AVD) in the window.
 - Enter the command **_flutter pub get_** in the vs code terminal.
 - After that Enter **_flutter run_** in your vs code terminal.